med-air/TTADC/README.md

 <img src="./assets/intro.png" alt="intro" width="100%"/>
 </p>

+## Abstract
+> Class distribution plays an important role in learning deep classifiers.
+When the proportion of each class in the test set differs from the training set, the performance of classification nets usually degrades.
+Such a label distribution shift problem is common in medical diagnosis since the prevalence of disease vary over location and time.
+In this paper, we propose the first method to tackle label shift for medical image classi- fication, which effectively adapt the model learned from a single training label distribution to arbitrary unknown test label distribution.
+Our ap- proach innovates distribution calibration to learn multiple representative classifiers, which are capable of handling different one-dominating-class distributions.
+When given a test image, the diverse classifiers are dynam- ically aggregated via the consistency-driven test-time adaptation, to deal with the unknown test label distribution.
+We validate our method on two important medical image classification tasks including liver fibrosis stag- ing and COVID-19 severity prediction.
+Our experiments clearly show the decreased model performance under label shift.
+With our method, model performance significantly improves on all the test datasets with different label shifts for both medical image diagnosis tasks.

 #### 1. Access to the iCTCF dataset: https://ngdc.cncb.ac.cn/ictcf/HUST-19.php
 #### 2. Use the methods illustrated in [1] to preprocess the data.